 After all, data is the ultimate equalizer, and activity metrics rarely cover the whole story.

-The point is, if you had all of these systems working together in a learning tech ecosystem, where the data captured in each was interrelated in one place, you’d start by pinpointing a challenge with data, and then create training to overcome this challenge.
+The point is, if you had all of these systems working together in a training operations platform, where the data captured in each system was interrelated in one place, you’d start by pinpointing a challenge with data, and then create training to overcome this challenge.

-A learning technology ecosystem helps training teams achieve a unified context for their training via a single system: a training management system that acts as the ‘glue’ for the rest of your critical learning tech.
+A training operations platform helps training teams achieve a unified context for their training via a single system: software infrastructure that acts as the ‘glue’ for the rest of your critical learning tech.

 A Story About Patrick Maroon - How the ‘Glue’ Impacts Change